cbochs/portal.nvim/README.md

 local query = { "modified", "different" }

--- A query can be used in the context of jumping and passed in as an option -- or through the configuration require("portal").jump_forward({ query = query })
+-- A query can be used in the context of jumping and passed in as an option -- or through during setup require("portal").jump_forward({ query = query })

 -- A list of query-like items must be resolved into proper Portal.QueryItem's